lordpengwin/muzak/README.md

   Unsyncs the named player
 * Whats Playing
   Returns information about the current song playing on the named player
+* Name My Players
+  Return a list of all the player names in your network
+* Randomize Player
+  Starts the named player using a random song
+* Previous Track
+  Plays the previous track using the named player
+* Next Track
+  Plays the next track using the named player
+* Help
+  List all the commands that can be said

 Interactive Mode: